zhujun98/behavior-and-path-planning/README.md

 ## Setup and run

-Download the Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).
+Download the [simulator](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2) which contains the Path Planning Project.

 Run the simulator and